My Life without a Cellphone

 It isn’t so much the benefits of technology that have me wondering.
 And I’m not talking about people who use technology appropriately and responsibly, because I know MANY of those people.
 What worries me is the flip-side, the “risks” of having a cell-phone, that I want nothing to do with right now.

 It’s texting while driving.
 It’s taking hundreds of photos of inconsequential or staged moments that don’t reflect the true reality of our day.
-It’s the way we feel the need to force our experiences to be Instagramable or Pinterest Worthy (and yes those are actually words now).
+It’s the way we feel the need to force our experiences to be Instagramable or Pinterest Worthy.
 It’s the way those photos make other people feel badly about their own unraveling, imperfect lives.
 It’s the way we’ve come to rely on our phones for everything, even basic knowledge.
 But I think the scariest part is the addictive nature of this technology and the negative impact it actually has on our relationships with ourselves and others.
 It’s the way it quietly steals the precious, fleeting moments of our life away by offering us a distraction from the sometimes tedious, but mostly beautiful, real world.